Shephard's inequalities, Hodge-Riemann relations, and a conjecture of Fedotov: Hodge-Riemann relations

 The Hodge-Riemann relations in algebraic geometry give rise to higher order analogues of the Alexandrov-Fenchel inequality \cite{McM93,Tim99}.
 While these inequalities are not usually stated in this form in the literature, they may be equivalently formulated as explicit inequalities between mixed volumes.
 The aim of this section is to draw attention to this elementary formulation of the Hodge-Riemann relations in terms of familiar objects from classical convex geometry.

 Recall that a convex polytope in $\mathbb{R}^n$ is called \emph{simple} if it has nonempty interior and each vertex is contained in exactly $n$ facets.
-In the following, let us fix an arbitrary simple polytope $\Delta$ in $\mathbb{R}^n$, and denote by $\mathcal{P}(\Delta)$ the collection of polytopes that are \emph{strongly isomorphic} to $\Delta$: that is, $P\in\mathcal{P}(\Delta)$ if and only if
+In the following, let us fix an arbitrary simple polytope $\Lambda$ in $\mathbb{R}^n$, and denote by $\mathcal{P}(\Lambda)$ the collection of polytopes that are \emph{strongly isomorphic} to $\Lambda$: that is, $P\in\mathcal{P}(\Lambda)$ if and only if

 where $F(P,u)$ denotes the face of $P$ with normal direction $u$.
 For the basic properties of simple and strongly ismorphic polytopes, the reader is referred to \cite[\S 2.4]{Sch14}.
-For the purposes of this paper, the only significance of these definitions is that they are needed for the validity of the following theorem.
+For the purposes of this note, the only significance of these definitions is that they are needed for the validity of the following theorem (see section \ref{sec:hrgeneral}).

-\begin{thm}[McMullen-Timorin] Fix $n\ge 2$ and a simple polytope $\Delta\in\mathbb{R}^n$, and let $m\ge 1$, $k\le n/2$, $K_1,\ldots,K_m,L,C_1,\ldots,C_{n-2k}\in\mathcal{P}(\Delta)$, and $x\in\mathbb{R}^m$.
+\begin{thm}[McMullen-Timorin] Fix $n\ge 2$ and a simple polytope $\Lambda\in\mathbb{R}^n$, and let $m\ge 1$, $k\le n/2$, $K_1,\ldots,K_m,L,C_1,\ldots,C_{n-2k}\in\mathcal{P}(\Lambda)$, and $x\in\mathbb{R}^m$.
 If

-holds for every $M\in\mathcal{P}(\Delta)$, then
+holds for every $M\in\mathcal{P}(\Lambda)$, then

-Moreover, the statement is nontrivial in the sense that for any $n\ge 2$ and $k\le n/2$, there is a simple polytope $\Delta= L=C_1=\cdots=C_{n-2k}$ in $\mathbb{R}^n$, $m\ge 1$, $K_1,\ldots,K_m\in\mathcal{P}(\Delta)$, and $x\in\mathbb{R}^m$ so that \eqref{eq:primitive} holds and the inequality in \eqref{eq:hr} is strict. \end{thm}
+Moreover, the statement is nontrivial in the sense that for any $n\ge 2$ and $k\le n/2$, there is a simple polytope $\Lambda= L=C_1=\cdots=C_{n-2k}$ in $\mathbb{R}^n$, $m\ge 1$, $K_1,\ldots,K_m\in\mathcal{P}(\Lambda)$, and $x\in\mathbb{R}^m$ so that \eqref{eq:primitive} holds and the inequality in \eqref{eq:hr} is strict. \end{thm}

 The case $k=1$ of Theorem \ref{thm:hodge} is nothing other than the Alexandrov-Fenchel inequality.
 To see why this is so, assume without loss of generality that $L=\sum_i y_i K_i$ for some $y\ge 0$, $y\ne 0$ (otherwise let $m\leftarrow m+1$ and $K_{m+1}\leftarrow L$), and define